 When children are late, the lesson is disturbed.
 We ask for your cooperation and effort in this regard.

 If for some reason children are tardy, they are asked to report in to the Religious Ed Office and obtain a tardy slip.
 This helps free teachers from the necessity of stopping class to mark the attendance of the latecomer.

 If you know your child is going to be absent, please call the Religious Education Office at

 708-352-4555 or email: firstname.lastname@example.org.

-Syllabus indicating the date and lesson to be covered are taped inside the front cover of each student’s folder or can be found on the website, www.sfx-lg.org, under Rel Ed, syllabi.
+Syllabus indicating the date and lesson to be covered are provided for each family or can be found on the website, www.sfx-lg.org, under Rel Ed, syllabi.
 Please cover the class your child is missing with him/her before the following class.

 All missing work should be given to the teacher before the following class begins.
 (When one student has missed a class, all students are impeded.)

 Out of regard for the children’s safety, the office clerk will attempt to telephone the parents of those children who are absent and have not already called.

 Regular attendance is expected of your child(ren).
 Please make every effort to arrange your personalcalendar so that your child is absent only due to illness.

 The basic procedure that St. Francis Xavier School uses for the arrival and departure of its students from the building has been implemented for the Wednesday Religious Education program.